SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 print(subscription.text)
 ```

-To test the webhook, repeat the steps of creating a payment and a submission resource.
-Visit the RequestBin page to see the callbacks to your URL.
-If everything worked, the message body will contain `"status":"delivery_confirmed"`.

-## Track a Resource a Resource using Audits
+## Track changes to a Resource using Audits

 Another way to track your payment is using audits.
 Each time something happens in the system and a resource changes its state, an audit entry is created to document it.
 To monitor the status of an outgoing payment, the best resource to track is the submission resource that was created above to submit the payment: